kubernetes/enhancements/keps/sig-instrumentation/2305-metrics-cardinality-enforcement/README.md

 * **How can a rollout fail?
 Can it impact already running workloads?**
   Try to be as paranoid as possible - e.g., what if some components will restart mid-rollout?
-  Using this feature requires restarting the component with the flag enabled.
+  Using this feature requires restarting the component with the allowlist flag enabled.
 * **What specific metrics should inform a rollback?**
   None.
 * **Were upgrade and rollback tested?
 Was the upgrade->downgrade->upgrade path tested?**
   Describe manual testing that was done and the outcomes.
   Longer term, we may want to require automated upgrade/rollback tests, but we are missing a bunch of machinery and tooling and can't do that now.
-  No.
+  In alpha, we can do some manual tests on enable/disable allowlist flag and enable/disable feature gate.
 * **Is the rollout accompanied by any deprecations and/or removals of features, APIs, fields of API types, flags, etc.?**
   A component metric flag for ingesting allowlist to be added.